fetchai/etch-demos/README.md

  * Debugger is active!
 ```
 6) Copy-paste this link `http://127.0.0.1:5000/` into the browser of your choice.
-7) Click on `Info` for more detail about how to use this app.
+7) Click on `Info` for more details about how to use this app.

 ### Sample Etch Contracts